 Dock and plantain flower.

 The flower of green alder fades in higher elevated regions.
 Green alder pollen might concern alder and birch pollen allergy sufferers.

 Sweet chestnut is flowering.
 Its pollen might induce discomforts in some birch pollen allergy sufferers due to cross-reaction.

 Pollen concentrations of the nettle family (e.g. stinging nettle) increase.

 Plants of the goosefoot family flower and are found especially on wastelands and weed fields.

-What else: The pollen spectrum contains pollen from cypresses and yews, poplar and elm in addition, which is of a low allergological importance.
+What else: The pollen spectrum contains pollen from linden, privet, the goosefoot and the nettle family in addition, which is of a low allergological importance.

 Responsible for the content: